matn7/CS-Notes/src/main/java/spring/spring-reactive.md

 backpressure.
 * It is based on Observer design pattern!
 * C - Procedural Programming Language.
-  * Unit od reusability is function.
+  * Unit of reusability is function.
 * Java - Object Oriented Programming Language:
   * Unit of reusability is Class.
   * Data and Methods are together.